VeryGrimm/NodeJS/README.md

 -__filename is a global variable that stores the full path of the current file

 -template strings are defined by surrounding them with "backtick" symbols (the symbol under tilde on the keyboard).  ex: `Rock on World from ${path.basename(__filename)}`

+-the process object is available globally -process.argv is an array of arguments passed in at the command line.  the first two elements are automaticaly the path to nodejs.exe and the path to the current file.
+-process.argv.indexOf(findMe) will return the index of the element that matches findMe or -1 (standard array functionality)